 Diagnosing any car problem requires an eye for details and an ear for abnormal noises.
 In order to diagnose the main problem, you must know the symptoms that indicate bad bearings.
-Here is a list of the main symptoms.
+Here are some main symptoms.

 Friction always produces noise and heat while slowly wearing down a moving part.
 The symptom of a worn out bearing is the grinding or rumbling noise that can be heard in the vicinity of a moving wheel.
 The volume and intensity of this noise is generally directly proportional to the speed of the vehicle, and does not change much while decelerating.

 During turns, the noise may get louder or even disappear.
-This is a signal that you need to pay attention to the condition of the bearings and get them replaced as soon as possible.
-If such an issue is ignored for a long, the bearings may fail suddenly and the wheel might get dislodged, causing a major accident.
-Although it can happen only in very extreme cases, it is important that you pay attention to it as soon as possible.
+This is a signal, to get the bearings replaced as soon as possible.
+If such an issue is ignored, the bearings may fail suddenly and the wheel might get dislodged, causing an accident.
+Although it can happen only in very extreme cases, it is important that you pay attention to it.

-Another important symptom is wheel play or looseness of wheel.
-As the bearings wear out, they lose shape and let the wheel hub as well as the spindle to go loose.
-This misalignment of the hub ultimately causes the wheel to go loose.
+Another important symptom is wheel play.
+As the bearings wear out, they lose shape and let the wheel hub and the spindle to go loose.
+This misalignment of the hub causes the wheel to go loose.
 To check the play, just raise your vehicle on jacks, and pull or push the tires.
-Excessive play indicates that the bearings have worn out to a large extent and need immediate replacement.
+Excessive play indicates that the bearings have worn out and need replacement.

 Wheel Rotation Resistance